enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ### Architectural Principles and Design

 The backend service's architecture is primarily inspired by the well-established Model-View-Controller (MVC) pattern, though adapted to the specific characteristics of a RESTful API service developed with FastAPI.
-This approach was chosen to enforce a strict separation of concerns, ensuring that each part of the system: handling HTTP requests, business logic, and data access, operates independently.
+This approach was chosen to enforce a strict separation of concerns, ensuring that each part of the system -- handling HTTP requests, business logic, and data access -- operates independently.
 This modularity enhances maintainability, simplifies testing, and allows for clearer development responsibilities.

 #### MVC-Inspired Structure